ankitagrahari/smart-devops-assistant/README.md

      - store the content of these files to VectorStore in ChromaDB.
      - And then run the AI prompt for suggestions.
 - Feed the context into your AI prompts for smarter suggestions.
+- Create endpoints to check on chroma database content
+  - `chroma/data?query=''&expression=''` - will fetch the content based on query or expression provided
+  - `chroma/deleteCollection` - will delete the default collection described in application.properties.
 - Create an endpoint `/ask-doc` to allow querying project-specific info.
 - In this phase we will be building
   - A vector store (ChromaDB in this example) that indexes your code and documents